Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Introduction

 \section{Introduction}

-The coronavirus pandemic began as a simple outbreak in December 2019 in Wuhan, China.
-However, it quickly propagated to other countries and became a primary global threat.
-It seems that most countries were not prepared for this pandemic.
-As a consequence, hospitals were overcrowded with patients and death rates due to the disease skyrocketed.
-In particular, as of the time of this writing (10th May 2020), the coronavirus outcome resulted in over 4.2 million cases and over 280 thousand deaths worldwide as a cause of the induced disease, COVID-19\footnote{Source: Worldometers coronavirus tracker: https://www.worldometers.info/coronavirus/}.

-In order to reduce the impact of the disease spread, most governments implemented social distancing restrictions such as closure of schools, airports, borders, restaurants and shopping malls~\cite{ferguson2020report}.
+In order to reduce the potential enormous impact of the coronavirus disease spread (COVID-19), most governments implemented social distancing restrictions such as closure of schools, airports, borders, restaurants and shopping malls.
 In the most severe cases there were even lockdowns -- all citizens were prohibited from leaving their homes.
-This subsequently lead to a major economic downturn: stock markets plummeted, international trade slowed down, businesses went bankrupt and people were left unemployed.
+This subsequently led to a major economic downturn: stock markets plummeted, international trade slowed down, businesses went bankrupt and people were left unemployed.
 While in some countries the implemented restrictions had a significant impact on reducing the expected shock from the coronavirus, the extent of the disease spread in the population greatly varied from one economy to another.

-A multitude of social and economic criteria have been attributed as potential determinants for the observed variety in the coronavirus outcome.
-Some experts say that the hardest hit countries also had an aging population~\cite{gardner2020coronavirus,lima2020emotional}, or an underdeveloped healthcare system~\cite{tanne2020covid,mikhael2020can}.
+A multitude of health, social and economic factors have been attributed as potential correlates for the observed variety in the coronavirus outcome in terms of the number of infections and/or deaths during this first wave of the pandemic.
+Indeed, there are numerous studies which discover various factors that affect the \textit{within} country distribution of infections and deaths (See for example, Refs.~\cite{singu2020impact,galanis2021incorporating,rollston2020covid,kleitman2021comply,clouston2021socioeconomic}).
+The same debate has been extended to evaluate the \textit{between} country discrepancies.
+In particular, some experts say that the hardest hit countries also had an aging population~\cite{gardner2020coronavirus,lima2020emotional}, or an underdeveloped healthcare system~\cite{tanne2020covid,mikhael2020can}.
 Others emphasize the role of the natural environment~\cite{di2020opinion,wu2020exposure}.
-In addition, while the developments in most of the countries follow certain common patterns, several countries are notably outliers, both in the number of officially documented cases and in number of diseased people due to the disease.
-Having in mind the ongoing debate, a comprehensive empirical study of the critical socio-economic determinants of the coronavirus epidemic country level outcome would not only provide a glimpse on their potential impact, but would also offer a guidance for future policies that aim at preventing the emergence of epidemics.
+Having in mind the ongoing discussion, a comprehensive empirical study of the critical health, social and economic correlates with the country level outcome of the number of infections and deaths during first wave of the pandemic can not only aid in inferring whether there are any general rules in their potential impact, but would also offer a guidance for future policies that aim at preventing the emergence of future epidemic crises.